CongducPham/LowCostLoRaGw/Arduino/README.md

 	#define WITH_RCVW

 A receive window is opened after every transmission to wait for downlink message coming from the gateway.
 The template shows for instance how an '/@Ax#' command can be parsed to set the node's address to 'x'.
-Note that the node's address will be saved in EEPROM so that a reset of the board will keep the new address.
+Note that the node's address can be saved in EEPROM so that a reset of the board will keep the new address.
+To do so, you have to comment the line:

+	//#define FORCE_ADDR

 For more information on how to perform downlink transmission from the gateway, please refer to the following [README](https://github.com/CongducPham/LowCostLoRaGw/blob/master/gw_full_latest/README-downlink.md).

 LoRaWAN support
 ---------------